uIO STICK is an interface device for controlling Infineon boards/kits during run time

 Run-Time Control - Programming and monitoring:

 The uIO-Stick connects the Evaluation Board with the computer.
-Via the ConfigWizard software – a powerful and intuitive Graphical User Interface (GUI) – the user gets a customized programming, monitoring and evaluation support for various Infineon Automotive Products.
+Via the ConfigWizard software – a powerful and intuitive Graphical User Interface (GUI) – the user gets customized programming, monitoring, and evaluation support for various Infineon Automotive Products.

 - Communication with the connected device via LIN, SPI and UART

 - PWM signal generation up to 20 kHz

 - Measurement of analog voltages up to 20V

 - Read and keep functionality to detect reset of the connected device